konsumer/pollywog/src/modules/home/views/home.md

 ## Wot?
 Another framework?
 Sounds dumb.

+Pollywog is made for getting cool stuff done, without having to do a bunch of stuff, in a way that is maintainable.

-Pollywog saves me time when I want a 1-page app, that loads quick, manages dependencies (even in minification,) has pre-made bindings for the data-lalyers I use most, keeps my code organized, and provides a view layer.
+Pollywog saves me time when I want a 1-page app, that loads quick, manages dependencies (even in minification,) has pre-made bindings for the data-layers I use most, keeps my code organized, and provides a view layer.
 It's not MVC, but it's kind of similar, and it's not really doing all that much but adding a few little helpers.
 All the parts are optional, and you can leave out whatever you like (although without [RequireJS], [Open-ajax], the state_manager, the templating engine, and the data-helpers, there really isn't anything left.)

 ## The Little Guy's Adventure Begins with a Look